Hipomenes/hipomenes.github.io/_posts/2022-04-24-color-coded.md

 I have used a color code in my hand-written notes since grad school.
 I experimented with several "syntax highlighting" schemes (i.e. definitions of what should be highlighted, such as quotes, references, concepts, etc. ), as well as a color palette to reflect the syntax.
 These palettes have ranged from as many as five colors, which of course was unwieldy, to a minimum of two, which I still tend to use when writing with fountain pens.

 Here's a detailed scheme that I used for several years, already inspired by the famous [Solarized theme](https://ethanschoonover.com/solarized/):

 ![color codes](/assets/color-code.png)

-When I was writting my dissertation, I used the same color code in my hand-written notes and in RTF text files, which in retrospect sounds maddening: I had to manually edit the color attribute of every string.
+When I was writing my dissertation, I used the same color code in my hand-written notes and in RTF text files, which in retrospect sounds maddening: I had to manually edit the color attribute of every string.
 The thing quickly got out of hand and became utterly impractical.
 Here are a few examples:

 ![color codes](/assets/rtf-color1.png)

 ![color codes](/assets/rtf-color2.png)

 I eventually stopped hand-coloring Rich Text Format files, but to this day I use a simplified color coding in my notebooks.
-Here is a more recent exampple with a minimal color coding:
+Here is a more recent example with a minimal color coding:

 ![notas](/assets/IMG_0183.jpg)

 When I adopted Markdown + Pandoc in 2017, and then learned to use Vim, I abandoned my old color code scheme and settled for Vim-Panoc's beautiful syntax highlighting.
 (I kept using it, though, in my hand-written notes.)